g0urav-hustler/Resumer-Name-Extractor/README.md

 ----------------------------
 ## Technical Aspects
 - Extract the text frm pdf page.
-- Extract the proper name of the person from the text
+- Extract the proper name of the person from the text.
+- It can extract about 90%-95% correct names from the resumes.

 ### Technology Used
 ![](https://img.shields.io/badge/Python-3.7-blue.svg)